 As mentioned before, students often have not been trained to use source material correctly and plagiarize unintentionally.
 But like the old saying goes, "Ignorance of the law is no excuse."
-You will still be held accountable whether you understand or not, so now, in your early college career, is the time you should learn to cite source material correctly in oral and written communication.
+You will still be held accountable whether you understand or not, so now, early in your college career, is the time you should learn to cite source material correctly in oral and written communication.

-In Appendix B you will find more information about plagiarism.
+In Appendix B, Part 7, you will find more information about plagiarism.